opensafely/documentation/docs/pipelines.md

 * The Docker daemon must be running on your machine:
   * For Windows users using Docker Desktop, there should be a Docker icon in your system tray.
   * For Mac users using Docker Desktop, there should be a Docker icon in the top status bar.
-* You _may_ need credentials for our docker registry (for example, if you are running Stata actions, which require a licensed version).
-If you have access, you can see [instructions for this here](https://github.com/opensafely/server-instructions/blob/master/docs/Server-side%20how-to.md#log-in-to-docker).

 To run the first action in the example above, using dummy data, you can use: